liamsmith3194/ace-of-steaks/README.md

 # Ace Of Steaks

+IMAGE OF INDEX PAGE

 ## User Experience (UX)

 ### Site Visitor Goals

-1. As a site visitor, I want the theme of the restaurant to be immediately clear.
+1. As a site visitor, I want the theme of the restaurant to be immediately clear, for example: Fast food, Thai, Sushi, Steakhouse etc.
 2. As a site visitor, I want booking a table to be a painless experience with as little input as possible to make my reservation.
 3. As a site visitor, I want some sort of confirmation of my booking.
-4. As a site visitor, I want access to my booking should I need to cancel/amend????? my table.
-With new confirmation????
+4. As a site visitor, I want access to my booking should I need to cancel my table.
 5. As a site visitor, I want to be able to contact the restaurant either via an email form or a telephone number.
-6. As a site visitor, I want to be able to check the location of the restaurant, especially if it is part of a chain.
+6. As a site visitor, I want to be able to use my location to find the restaurant closest to me, especially if it is part of a chain with hundreds of sites.
 7. As a site visitor, I want the menu or sample menu to be easily available.

 ### Admin User/Owner Goals

 1. As the site owner/admin user, I want the ability to amend and delete reservations, updating the site to allow the table to be replaced by a new booking.
+2. Ensure a table can not be booked for the same time (double booked).

 ### Design